 The following season he led the club to promotion to the Conference South, the highest level ever achieved by a Cornish football club.

-The White Tigers were relegated at the start of April having almost been expelled from the Football Conference in October before Masters and Philip Perryman took over.
+The White Tigers were having before Masters and Philip Perryman took over.

 The club is now seeking a Company Voluntary Arrangement (CVA) for £70,000 worth of debt related to the previous owner.

 Should City fail to reach an agreement with its creditors, they will not be allowed to play in the Southern Premier League and will instead join the Western League, a further two divisions down the non-league pyramid.

 "Asking people to write their debt off is very difficult, there's some very bitter people out there," Masters said.